Gene Shalit: Career

 In 1986, Shalit hosted a videocassette and laserdisc collection from MCA Home Video, Gene Shalit's Critic's Choice Video.
 Four images (five on the laserdisc covers) of Shalit appeared in a filmstrip on the front of the box with his reviews on the back.
-Titles included Touch of Evil, Destry Rides Again, Double Indemnity and The Ipcress File.
+Titles included Touch of Evil, Destry Rides Again, Double Indemnity, and The Ipcress File.

 Shalit announced that he would leave The Today Show after 40 years, effective November 11, 2010.
 He was quoted as saying "It's enough already", about his retirement.
-He has largely stayed out of the public eye since then, only appearing once for Willard Scott's retirement from NBC in 2015.
+He largely stayed out of the public eye thereafter, only appearing once for Willard Scott's retirement from NBC on December 15, 2015.